Technical and feature overview of Azure Active Directory B2C

 You can customize the email to users that sign up to use your applications.
 By using the third-party email provider, you can use your own email template and From: address and subject, as well as support localization and custom one-time password (OTP) settings.
 For more information, see:

-Add your own business logic
+Add your own business logic and call RESTful API

 - Display custom user-friendly error messages.